 Start Looking For Customers

 Finally, you can start looking for your first customers by reaching out to your neighbors and friends and family members.
-You may also want to create and distribute flyers in your local area, or put up an advert online.
+You may also want to create and distribute flyers in your local area, build out your business cards or put up an advert online.

 Be sure to ask your first few customers for online reviews so it’ll be easier for you to land customers in the future.